Bwvolleyball/recipe-organizr/README.md

 ## Swagger API Docs
 > This section requires running the app to be running.
 See [Running Locally](#running-locally) for additional details.

+With the full application stack running locally, you are able to visit http://swagger.127.0.0.1.xip.io:8080 to view API documentation for the various APIs.

+Select a spec (AKA, toggle between the different API applications) in the top right of the page, and then open up either a controller to see the various API calls that are available, or the models to see the objects that are sent back and forth between the APIs and the UI.

 ## Running Locally
 > This project is a host of microservices.
 Therefore, to run this locally, there are several projects that need to be run.